Flashes and floaters or posterior vitreous detachment

 ‘Floaters’ are a common experience for most people with normal eyes.

 They occur because of changes in vitreous jelly, which lies directly in front of the retina.
 The jelly can be become detached from the retina and is called a posterior vitreous detachment.
-This can give rise to floaters.
+This can give rise to seeing floaters.
 They often look like tadpoles or spiders.

 Is posterior vitreous detachment harmful?